yaxu/pihkal/chapters/300-mini-notation.md

 cycle, or that one cycle has to be the same as the next.

-You can change the current tempo with the `setcps`{.haskell} function, for example, to play at a rate of 0.4 cycles per second:
+You can change the current tempo with the `setcps`{.haskell} function, for example, to play at a rate of 0.45 cycles per second:

 ```{.haskell}
 setcps 0.45
 ```

-If you had four events in a cycle, that would feel like (0.45 * 4 =) 1.8 beats per second, or (0.45 * 4 * 60 =) 108 beats per minute.
+If you had four events in a cycle, that would feel like (0.45 x 4 =) 1.8 beats per second, or (0.45 x 4 x 60 =) 108 beats per minute.

 ### Rests (gaps) with `~`{.haskell}